 ScreenPal allows you to make high-quality screen recordings with a host of features and extras — including pairing your screencast with an external camera feed.
 You can then edit the video right in their built-in video editing software.

 ScreenPal’s easy screen recorder allows you to annotate and draw on your screen, record your webcam and screen at the same time, record computer audio (which is important for recording gameplay), trim your recordings, and add and edit your own captions or subtitles if you don’t want to use YouTube’s auto captions.
+Adding captions and subtitles will make your video accessible to a broader audience.
 You can even record up to 15 minutes at a time for free, which is plenty of time for most YouTube videos.

 And with ScreenPal’s video editor, you can crop and edit your webcam footage, add titles and animated text, add video and image overlays, freeze frames and adjust your video speed, plus add additional audio tracks and music.